dart-lang/ecosystem/pkgs/firehose/test_data/golden/comment_breaking.md

 |package5|Non-Breaking|1.0.0|1.2.0|1.1.0|:heavy_check_mark:|

-This check can be disabled by tagging the PR with `skip-breaking-check`
+This check can be disabled by tagging the PR with `skip-breaking-check`.
 </details>